rockwotj/FirebasePasswordKeeperiOS/README.md

 # Password Keeper iOS

+# OUTDATED

+Checkout http://www.rosebotics.org/courses if you're interested, all this content has been merged into courses at Rose-Hulman

+## Intro

 This is an example of authentication with Firebase on iOS.

 This also is a showcase of [Material Design on iOS](https://github.com/CosmicMind/Material).